Petally/sveltekit-socketio/README.md

 - tailwindcss
 - extra fonts in `static/fonts/`

-The main logic is entirely contained within the index route.

 ## Developing

 Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server: